-The infected phlebotomine female sand fly find a suitable host, and inject the promastigote parasites into the skin during a blood meal.
-The promastigote are a kind of leishmania parasites which are elongated, flagellated infective parasites that grow in the midgut of the female sandfly.
+The infected phlebotomine female sand fly finds a suitable host and inject the promastigote parasites into the skin during a blood meal.
+The promastigotes are elongated, flagellated and infective parasites that grow in the midgut of the female sandfly.

 2) The Human Stage –

 When these promastigotes parasites reach the wound, they are phagocytized or ingested by macrophage cells.
-The promastigote parasites transform in these cells, into the tissue stage of the parasite known as amastigotes.
-These amastigote parasites multiply by the process of simple division.
+In macrophage cells, these promastigotes transform to amastigotes, which is the tissue stage of the parasite.
+Amastigotes parasites multiply by the process of simple division.

-Later, when a sandfly finds an infected host, it ingests these infected cells during a blood meal and the fly gets infected with the parasite.
+Later, when a sandfly ingests these infected cells during a blood meal from an infected person it gets infected with the parasite.
 Inside the sandflies, the amastigotes turn into promastigotes and develop inside the fly’s gut.
-After developing, the parasite migrates to the sucking organ of the fly known as proboscis.
+After developing, the parasite migrates to the sucking organ of the fly known as a proboscis.
 After arriving at the proboscis, it is only a matter of time when the sandfly bites a human host and passes on the disease leishmaniasis.

-According to the World Health Organization, approximately 90 species of sandfly are known to transmit the protozoan parasite leishmania.
-With human beings, there are about 70 species of animals who have unfortunately fallen host to the parasite leishmania.
+According to the World Health Organization, approximately 90 species of sandfly are known to transmit the protozoan parasite Leishmania.
+With human beings, there are about 70 species of animals who have unfortunately fallen host to the parasite.

 Frequently Asked Questions on Leishmania Life Cycle

-The primary way that people get infected with leishmania parasites is through the bite of an infected female sandfly.
+The primary way that people get infected with Leishmania parasites is through the bite of an infected female sandfly.
 These sandflies are one fourth the size of mosquitoes, they are silent and don’t make noise when they fly.
-Even the bites of the infected sandfly is painless and almost invisible.
+Even the bites of the infected sandfly are painless and almost invisible.
 Therefore, chances are the host might not even notice the bite marks.

 Spraying insecticides in all areas of the household, especially bedrooms, wearing clothes that cover the majority of the skin, and using insect repellent creams on the exposed skin.

-What are the symptoms of leishmania in dogs?
+What are the symptoms of leishmaniasis in dogs?

-The leishmaniasis in dogs is the visceral leishmaniasis, which shows symptoms like diarrhea, nose bleed, blood in stool, vomiting, loss of appetite and swollen lymph nodes.
+The leishmaniasis in dogs is the visceral leishmaniasis, which shows symptoms like diarrhoea, nose bleed, blood in stool, vomiting, loss of appetite and swollen lymph nodes.